 (Not included in the above number of employees)

-The turnover rate (regardless of reason for leaving) for full-time employees in each FY year, as of the end of March, was as follows.
+The turnover rate (regardless of reason for leaving) for full-time employees in each fiscal year, as of the end of March, was as follows.

 Based on our corporate philosophy, Dedicated to the Fight against Disease and Pain, we desire to contribute to society through the creation of innovative drugs.
 In order to continue to make bold efforts toward the realization of our corporate philosophy, it is important to ensure that all employees are both mentally and physically healthy, that their workplaces allow them to fully demonstrate their abilities, and that the daily lives of employees and their families are fulfilling.
 We declare that employees, companies, labor unions, occupational health staff, and health insurance society will actively engage as a single team in maintaining and improving the health of employees and their families.